bhmann/mp-ddj/README.md

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    |-- tableau            <- Tableau files.
+    |   ├── draft          <- Working files.
+    │   ├── production     <- Published files.
+Each file should be distinct and not overridden.
+Files should be appended with the date of publication in MMDDYYY format. (ex.
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io